9ae/bellave/Sun and Moon/script.md

 > Elanor's feelings from the last scene are reflected back
 > Diane is wearing the same shaw as Elanor from the previous scene.

+> Kai: When was the last time you saw Ken?
+> Diane falls for it and tells them about when she went to visit Elanor,
+> after she senses something is wrong.

+> Kai: Did you kill Kenji Ishida?
+>
+> Elanor: *looks down and diverts her gaze* It was an accident

-Diane: No, because I killed Kenji Ishida.
+> Diane: No, because I killed Kenji Ishida.

 # S 5: 6am Kai solves the case